kartik-karz/100DaysOfML/README.md

 ## Day 5: 05-Feb-2019
 I continued my attempt but couldn't quite make it so decided that I will have to look at another simple model

+## Day 6: 06-Feb-2019
+I understood the things I was missing and continued my attempt at the classifier